CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ## Caveats
 ### Configuring QoS and Breakout Ports Simultaneously
-If both breakout ports are configured by modifying `ports.conf` and QoS settings via `qos_features.conf` and `restart switchd` to apply the settings errors may occur.
+If both breakout ports are configured by modifying `ports.conf` and QoS settings via `qos_features.conf` and `reload switchd` to apply the settings errors may occur.

 Breakout port configuration must be applied before QoS configuration can be applied on the breakout ports.
-Modify `ports.conf` first, `restart switchd` then modify `qos_features.conf` and `restart switchd` a second time.
+Modify `ports.conf` first, `reload switchd` then modify `qos_features.conf` and `reload switchd` a second time.

 ### QoS Settings Applied on a Bond Member Interfaces
 If QoS settings are applied on bond member interfaces instead of the logical bond interface, the members must share identical QoS configuration.
 If the configuration is not identical between bond interfaces the bond will inherit the _last_ interface applied to the bond.

-It is also possible that a restart or reload of `switchd` will fail.
+If QoS settings do not match `switchd reload` will fail, however, `switchd restart` will not fail.

 ### Cut-Through Switching
 Cut-through switching can _not_ be disabled on Spectrum ASICs.
-Setting `cut_through_enable = false` in `qos_features.conf` will either be ignored or cause a `switchd` restart to fail.
+Setting `cut_through_enable = false` in `qos_features.conf` will either be ignored.